Sarah Lawrence Seminars and Language Courses

 Advanced French I (1st and 2nd semesters)

-This course offers a systematic review of the grammatical and syntactical bases of the French language, as well as advanced phonetic training.
+This course offers a cultural approach to France, systematic review of the grammatical and syntactical bases of the French language, as well as advanced phonetic training.
 In class, the points covered are reinforced through written and oral exercises adapted to the needs of the group, dictations, and grammatical analyses of texts selected from the daily press and francophone literature.
-The discussion of texts and the exercises that follow allow students to better understand academic written French.
-Conference work will provide an opportunity to discuss grammar in depth and to practice reading French.
+Conference work will provide an opportunity to work in-depth on students’ linguistic difficulties, and to complete a personal research project on a cultural theme chosen by the student.

 Advanced French II (1st and 2nd semesters)

-The goal of this course is to allow students to revise and deepen their grammatical and syntactical knowledge of French and to become more comfortable with academic language.
-We will focus on the difficulties encountered by English-speakers (use of subjunctive, agreement of tenses, prepositions) through written and oral exercises, as well as dictations, grammatical analyses of excerpts selected from the daily press or francophone literature, and through presentations and debates.
-We study practical vocabulary and work on a variety of written exercises such as summaries and essays.
-Conference work will provide the opportunity to discuss grammar in depth and to practice reading French.
+The goals of this course are to allow students to revise and deepen their linguistic skills, to acquire training in academic writing and to develop their socio-cultural knowledge of France.
+We will focus on the difficulties that English-speaking students may encounter (agreement of tenses, use of subjunctive, the conditional and the hypothetical system) through practical written and oral exercises, as well as dictations, grammatical analyses of excerpts selected from the daily press or francophone literature, and through oral presentations and debates.
+In conference work, we will examine students’ work in detail.

 Advanced French III (2nd semester)